tinyheero/BICG-2016/copy_number/content/lab.md

 ## Setup

-First login into the cloud.
+First login into the server.

 Now enter the ~/workspace directory